They whistle to each other to warn of approaching danger!

 While most marmots live in rocky, mountainous areas, woodchucks prefer to live in regions of woodland and lowland plains.
 They live in fields, pastures, farmed areas, gardens, and hedgerows.
 In these habitats, they are considered vital habitat engineers, similar to the way beavers are critical habitat engineers in ponds.
 Woodchucks help maintain healthy soil conditions in woodland soils because of their constant burrowing activity.

 They are burrowing rodents.
 They build extensive underground homes known as burrows, where they stash food, hide from predators, and raise their young.
 These complex settlements can grow quite large.
 Some burrows have been measured at 66 feet long.

 Groundhogs are omnivores, but their diet is mostly vegetarian.
 They primarily eat grasses, plants, flowers, fruits, tree bark, and vegetables.
 Some favorite groundhog foods include dandelions, sheep sorrel, buttercups, raspberries, clover, and alfalfa.
 On occasion, they may eat grubs, grasshoppers, and snails.

 They are hearty eaters.
 They eat heavily during the spring, summer, and fall.
 They do this to build up fat reserves that will get them through three months of hibernation.
 In winter, they go into their burrows and hibernate.

 They have ways to protect themselves.
-Their teeth and claws are very sharp, and they won’t hesitate to fight when threatened.
-Retreating into their burrows is also a good protective strategy because most animals won’t follow them underground.
+Their teeth and claws are sharp, and they won’t hesitate to fight when threatened.
+Retreating into their burrows is also an excellent protective strategy because most animals won’t follow them underground.